Tom King (writer): Career

-In May and June 2019, King, DC Co-Publisher Jim Lee, and CW series actresses Nafessa Williams, Candice Patton, and Danielle Panabaker toured five U.S. military bases in Kuwait with the United Service Organizations (USO), where they visited the approximately 12,000 U.S. military personnel stationed in that country as part of DC's 80th anniversary of Batman celebration.
+In May and June 2019, King, Jim Lee, and CW series actresses Nafessa Williams, Candice Patton, and Danielle Panabaker toured five U.S. military bases in Kuwait with the United Service Organizations (USO), where they visited the approximately 12,000 U.S. military personnel stationed in that country as part of DC's 80th anniversary of Batman celebration.

 In September 2020, DC Comics announced that King would be among the creators of a revived Batman: Black and White anthology series to debut on December 8, 2020.
 From 2021 to 2022, King was the writer on the eight-issue miniseries Supergirl: Woman of Tomorrow with artist Bilquis Evely.
 David Harth, for CBR, commented that since Omega Men, "King has mostly stayed away from sci-fi, going for a more psychological take on superheroes instead".
 Harth highlighted that Supergirl: Woman of Tomorrow "is very much a sci-fi epic" and that the series is "even more imaginative than Omega Men's sci-fi, as it has King flexing his muscles in different ways".

-In November 2022, it was announced that King would be writing both Batman: The Brave and the Bold and The Penguin, as a part of Dawn of DC relaunch in 2023.
+In November 2022, it was announced that King would be writing both Batman: The Brave and the Bold and The Penguin, as a part of the 2023 relaunch Dawn of DC.

-In January 2023, it was announced by DC Studios co-chairman and co-CEO James Gunn that King was one the architects of the new DC Universe media franchise of feature films and other media that would succeed the DC Extended Universe.
+In January 2023, it was announced that King's Supergirl: Woman of Tomorrow miniseries would be adapted into a feature film by DC Studios.
+It was also announced by DC Studios co-chairman and co-CEO James Gunn that King will serve as one of the architects of the new DC Universe media franchise of feature films and other media that would succeed the DC Extended Universe.

 In March 2023, it was announced that King would be writing the new Wonder Woman relaunch as a part of Dawn of DC.

+In July 2023, it was announced that King would work on a new creator-owned series for Boom!
+Studios, with Peter Gross serving as the illustrator.
+The series would later be revealed to be Animal Pound, a modern reimagining of George Orwell's Animal Farm set in an animal shelter.

+In May 2024, it was announced that King would be the writer and the executive producer of the television series Lanterns for DC Studios alongside Damon Lindelof and Chris Mundy.
+In June 2024, HBO gave an eight-episode, straight-to-series order to the series.
+Per the official logline, the series follows “new recruit John Stewart and Lantern legend Hal Jordan, two intergalactic cops drawn into a dark, earth-based mystery as they investigate a murder in the American heartland.”

+In June 2025, during the Annecy International Animation Film Festival, it was announced that an adult animated series based on King and Gerads’ Mister Miracle maxiseries was greenlit, with King serving as executive producer and showrunner.

+In August 2025, it was announced that King would pen the screenplay to a film based on Archie Comics for Universal Pictures, with Phil Lord and Christopher Miller serving as producers.